This site uses cookies to analyse traffic and provide you with a better online experience. Learn more.

 Read more on cyclone impacts on the coral near our ports.
 You can see more analysis on the data in these reports.

 Soft corals have never been common in the inshore islands monitored (historically ranging from 2% to 10% of cover); however, they have consistently been significantly more abundant on Round Top and Keswick.
-Being a mid-shelf reef, Keswick has since been removed from the monitoring program however Round Top remains the most abundant for soft corals, these most recently accounting for approximately 7% of cover.
+Being a mid-shelf reef, Keswick has since been removed from the monitoring program however Round Top remains the most abundant for soft corals, these most recently accounting for 10.6% of cover.

 Read more on cyclone impacts on the coral near our ports.
 You can also see more analysis on the data in these reports.